kanevd/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 6. Load the home page of the WordPress to see the final result.
 - The final result would be similar to the sample login page from above.

+---

+### Thank you for your time and hopefully this would suffice to the completion of the task.